Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 1060, in theory, should be a little bit faster than the Radeon HD 7870 XT in general. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 1060 will be 2% quicker than the Radeon HD 7870 XT in general, due to its greater bandwidth. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison